KelvinMsft/kHypervisor/README.md

 `2018-01-19`  Added Nest-Msr Access support , plus, a better coding style changes.
 Add Test in Windows x64 build 16299 RS3.Release

+`2018-02-05`  Added Nested EPT which is running in Windows 7 x64 build 7601 system. (still not test by Windows 10)

 # Installation

  * kHypervisor extended HyperPlatform which is created by Tandasat, it is a Nested-Virtual Machine Monitor, and DdiMon is one of Tandasat's product of HyperPlatform for test demo in kHypervisor.